presnick/ProgramsInformationPeople/_sources/Assignments/lecture_waivers/lecture10_waiver.rst

    Write a function called ``too_big`` that takes a list of numbers as input and produces a new list of numbers as output.
 Using a while loop, the function should output a list of all of the numbers in the list *up until* the total is 30 or more.
 So, if the input to this function is ``[10,20,4,6,7,9]``, it should return the list ``[10,20]``.
 If the input is ``[10,3,5,6,7,9]``, it should return ``[10,3,5,6,7]``.
    ~~~~
    def too_big():
+      pass # replace this line with your function body

    =====